-185. The Committee notes the State party's obligation with respect to the systematic and continuing implementation of all provisions of the Convention.
-At the same time, it is the Committee's view that the concerns and recommendations identified in the present concluding comments require the State party's priority attention between now and the submission of the next periodic report.
+18. The Committee notes the State party's obligation with respect to the systematic and continuing implementation of all provisions of the Convention.
+At the same time, it is the Committee's view that the concerns and recommendations identified in the present concluding comments require the

+State party's priority attention between now and the submission of the next periodic report.
 Consequently, the Committee calls upon the State party to focus on those areas in its implementation activities and to report on action taken and results achieved in its next periodic report.
 It calls on the State party to submit the present concluding comments to all relevant ministries and to Parliament so as to ensure their full implementation.

-186. The Committee is concerned that the State party has not taken adequate steps to implement the recommendations in regard to some concerns raised in the Committee's previous concluding comments adopted in 1998 (see A/53/38/Rev.1, Part one, chap.
-IV, sect.
-1).
-In particular, the Committee finds that its request to provide more information about the situation of minority women (ibid., para.
+- 19. The Committee is concerned that the State party has not taken adequate steps to implement the recommendations in regard to some concerns raised in the Committee's previous concluding comments adopted in 1998 (A/53/38/Rev.1).
+In particular, the Committee finds that its request to provide more information about the situation of minority women (part one, para.
 115) and of women with disabilities (ibid., para.
-116) has been insufficiently addressed.

-187. The Committee reiterates these concerns and recommendations and urges the State party to provide the requested information in the next report.

-188. While noting that the State party has enacted a package of antidiscrimination laws, the Committee is concerned that insufficient measures have been put in place to ensure their speedy, consistent and effective implementation.
+116) has been insufficiently addressed. - 20.
+The Committee reiterates these concerns and recommendations and urges the State party to provide the requested information in the next report. - 21.
+While noting that the State party has enacted a package of anti-discrimination laws, the Committee is concerned that insufficient measures have been put in place to ensure their speedy, consistent and effective implementation.
 The Committee is concerned about the lack of information about women's use of existing complaints mechanisms, including about court cases brought under these laws, which indicates women's lack of familiarity with these new laws.
-It is also concerned that the State party has not taken sufficient concrete action to ensure that judges, magistrates, law enforcement personnel, employers and the legal profession are sufficiently familiar with these legislative reforms.

-189. The Committee requests the State party to provide, in the next report, information on the action taken to ensure the implementation of these laws, as well as an assessment of their impact in enhancing the implementation of the provisions of the Convention and ensuring women's access to justice and redress in cases of violations.
-The Committee invites the State party to provide information about the number and types of complaints of alleged discrimination against women filed in courts and before other complaints mechanisms, and about their results.
+It is also concerned that the State party has not taken sufficient concrete action to ensure that judges, magistrates, law enforcement personnel, employers and the legal profession are sufficiently familiar with these legislative reforms. - 22.
+The Committee requests the State party to provide, in the next report, information on the action taken to ensure the implementation of these laws, as well as an assessment of their impact in enhancing the implementation of the provisions of the Convention and ensuring women's access to justice and redress in cases of violations.
+The Committee invites the State party to provide information about the number and types of complaints on alleged discrimination against women filed in courts and before other complaints mechanisms, and about their results.
 It also recommends that the State party strengthen education and training programmes, in particular for judges, lawyers and law enforcement personnel, on the legislative reforms aimed at eliminating discrimination against women.
-The Committee recommends that awareness-raising campaigns targeted at women be undertaken so that they can avail themselves of redress mechanisms.
+The Committee recommends that awareness-raising campaigns targeted at women be undertaken so that they can avail themselves of redress mechanisms. - 23.
+The Committee regrets that the report did not provide sufficient sex-disaggregated statistical data in all areas covered by the Convention.
+It is also concerned that the impact policies and programmes aimed at eliminating discrimination against women has been insufficiently assessed. - 24.
+The Committee requests the State party to include adequate statistical data in its next report so as to provide a full picture of progress in women's enjoyment of their rights in relation to the provisions of the Convention.
+It also recommends that the State party regularly conduct impact assessments of its legislative reforms, policies and programmes so as to ensure that measures taken lead to the desired goals, and to inform the Committee about the results of these assessments in its next report.